hexitex/MCP-Backup-Server/README.md

 An MCP server that provides file backup and restoration capabilities for AI agents and code editing tools.

+### Tested in Cursor and Windsurf.
+Windsurf has problems with MCP chatter - it takes a few goes to get it right.

 ## Features
 - Adds agent context to the backup metadata
 - Creates timestamped backups of files before modification